Adverse Action Attorney Maryland

 - Make a Timeline.
 When did you blow the whistle?
 When did “retaliation” start?

 - Gather Evidence.
 How has your employer’s conduct toward you changed?
 What retaliation have you noticed?
+Write down any notable changes that have affected your position or schedule.

 - Speak With a Supervisor Or Human Resources Manager.
-While your employer might have an explanation, it never hurts to first ask someone of authority for an explanation.
+While your employer might have an explanation, it never hurts to first ask someone of authority for an up-front explanation.

 - What If My Employer Denies Retaliating?
 If you have spoken with a supervisor and your employer still denies retaliating after you have brought forward evidence that these negative actions have happened after you blew the whistle, you can bring concerns to your state’s fair employment agency.